UummProject/uumm-prototype/support/Deconstructing governance.md

 As part of the [Uumm](https://xavivives.github.io/Uumm/#intro) project I wanted to distill _governance_, to later put it together in some sort of tool with full consideration of this new paradigm.
 It was personal exercice to better understand how the future of governance may look like.

-It soon become aparent that _governance_ is a very broad concept and very loosley used.
-What I really was trying to understand was [Adhocracy](https://en.m.wikipedia.org/wiki/Adhocracy).

 This document is an attempt to imagine and lay down the fundamental pieces on how future organization could be govern within this new paradigm.

 It became aparent that in order to make any significant advancement in governance systems, a solid standaritzation of reputation metrics is a must.

-# Meritocracy as a base.
+# Meritocracy as a base
 All governance systems are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entitity opinion to be considered (vote).

 _For ease of use and simplification I concentrated all the examples in a single section down below.
 You may jump there if something doesn't make total sense._